Discover Blyth’s hornbill sound with its guttural grunts and eerie laughter and uncover how deforestation may silence this Papuan hornbill

 There is no excerpt because this is a protected post.

-Bird species are facing extinction hundreds of times faster than previously thought
+Birds face extinction 100’s of times faster than we thought

 Extinction, or the disappearance of an entire species, is commonplace.
 Yet evidence suggests that the number of bird species going extinct, and the rate at which they are disappearing, is increasing dramatically.
 Conserving species at the 11th hour is difficult and expensive, the key is definitely prevention.
 To go hard and go early and stop species disappearing.
 Help rainforest animals on the verge of extinction from deforestation by changing your shopping habits. #Boycottmeat #Boycottpalmoil #Boycott4Wildlife